 Tl;Dr: Inefficient communication can be chaotic

-We know that communication breakdowns happen and that no company is perfect, but these mistakes can cost companies a lot, starting with disgruntled employees and ending with the loss of consumer trust and interest.
+We know that communication failure happens and that no company is perfect, but these mistakes can cost companies a lot, starting with disgruntled employees and ending with the loss of consumer trust and interest.

 Don’t let that happen to your company.
 Listen to your audience and get to know them.
 Be transparent.